WaunBroderick/shakesearch/README.md

 - Improved visual presentation
 - Switched out table for one easier to parse, w pagination, and result grouping
 - Added highlighting to the query words being searched
+- Added Alert popup for query that returns null
+- Added form validation for empty string
 - Removed case sensitivity of query
 - Added clear button to clear the table
+- Added a couple tests for the GO Server
 - Added favicon

+##### If More Time Permitted

+- Full Go test code coverage
+- Automated React Component tests
+- Code test check on build in CI/CD pipeline (Jenkins/CicleCI?)
+- A history of searched items on the front-end
+- Dockerize the Application
+- Add state management to the FE (recoil or redux) so I can implment some sort of caching